DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 I am studying at the University of Calgary‘s Haskayne School of Business, supervised by Mehdi Mourali.
 In my research, I use evolutionary psychology to try and help people make decisions.
 I am also excited to use and share open science practices. {{< staticref "uploads/DallasCV_July1_2021.doc" "newtab" >}}CV{{< /staticref >}}

+Research materials are available through [GitHub](https://github.com/DallasNovakowski) and the [Open Science Framework](https://osf.io/p9vhn/).

-Contact me at dallasnovakowski@gmail.com, and see available materials at https://osf.io/p9vhn/ and https://github.com/DallasNovakowski
+Contact me at dallasnovakowski@gmail.com